Wild Patterns Reloaded: A Survey of Machine Learning Security against Training Data Poisoning: Development, Challenges, and Future Research Directions

 In addition to creating more robust defenses, such interdisciplinary works also increase our understanding of how poisoning interferes with non-poisoning ML attacks~\cite{weng2020trade,chase2021property}.
 One attack is evasion, where a small perturbation is added to a sample at test time to force the model to misclassify an output.
 Evasion is closely related, but different from backdoors, which add a \emph{fixed} perturbation at \emph{training time}, causing an upfront known vulnerability at test time.
 Only a few works study evasion and poisoning together.
-For example, \citet{fowl2021adversarial} show that adversarial examples with the original labels are strong poisons at training time.
+For example, \citet{sun2021can} introduce a defense against both backdoors and adversarial examples.
+Furthermore, \citet{fowl2021adversarial} show that adversarial examples with the original labels are strong poisons at training time.
 In the opposite direction, \citet{weng2020trade} find that if backdoor accuracy is high, evasion tends to be less successful and vice versa.
 Furthermore, \citet{mehra2021robust} study poisoning of certified evasion defenses: using poisoning, they decrease the certified radius and accuracy.
+Two works, namely by \citet{manoj2021excess} and \citet{goldwasser2022planting}, relate evasion and backdoors in a theoretical way.
+Both share rigid assumptions, however \citet{manoj2021excess} show an impossibility results in terms of non-existence of backdoor for some natural learning problems. \citet{goldwasser2022planting}, on the other hand, show that backdoor detection might be impossible.
 In relation to privacy or intellectual property, poisoning can be used to increase the information leakage from training data at test time on collaborative learning~\cite{chase2021property}.
 Privacy can further be a defense against poisoning~\cite{hong2020effectiveness, borgnia2021dp}, or poisoning can be a tool to obtain~\cite{preventing_fowl_2021}.
 Summarizing, there is little knowledge on how poisoning interacts with other attacks.
 More work is needed to understand this relationship and secure machine learning models in practice against several threats at the same time.